Last Updated on December 1, 2023 by Laura Teso

 Gelateria Pepino is the most ancient gelateria in Europe (1884).
 Here the first gelato on a stick was invented in 1938, the pinguino (penguin, for the color).
 This gelato has different names in Italy, other than pinguino: cremino, mottarello or ricoperto.
 It is basically cream on a stick covered with a layer of chocolate.
 Here at Pepino you can find several flavours, in place of the cream one: rose, violet, mint, coffee and more.
 I tried the violet one and I liked it very much.
 Next time I’d like to try rose.
 I love these two flavors.
 Every time I find a macarons shop I have these 2.
 But it was the first time I found them in a mottarello.

 Caffè Mulassano is a small cafè along the porticos of Piazza Castello.
 Their specialty are the tramezzini, invented here in 1925.
 They were pricey (€3) for the small size but very tasty.
 It was the poet Gabriele D’Annunzio who invented for them the word tramezzino.
 Apparently he enjoyed them very much.
 I’m a tramezzini fan myself.

 A little detached from the city center, it is located along Corso Vittorio Emanuele II.
 The first thing you notice is the peculiar shop sign: a waiter with an evil grin.
 I couldn’t help but take a picture with “him”.
 That’s all I did.
 I did not get inside.
 One of its customers was Gianni Agnelli.
 By the way, Juventus FC was founded here.

 Caffè Fiorio: located along via Po, it dates back to 1780.
 The gelato cone was invented here.
 In fact, gelato is their specialty.
 But, since I was in Turin winter, I skipped it, hoping to have the chance to try it in the future.
 I know, I had gelato at Pepino.
 But one was enough in those cold days.
-This café was also nicknamed Machiavelli café because of the conservative politicians who used to come here.
+This café has also the nickname Machiavelli café because of the conservative politicians who used to come here.

 Roma già Talmone: it is conveniently located right in front of Porta Nuova train station so that if you come to Turin by train it can be the first stop.